-The PILOT Innovation Challenge (the “Challenge”) hosted and administered by the National Association of Broadcasters (NAB) is seeking entries to address the Challenge prompt: Build an AI character that can have conversations with individual viewers, listeners or consumers.
-Broadcasters should be able to define and train the character’s personality.
+The PILOT Innovation Challenge (the “Challenge”) hosted and administered by the National Association of Broadcasters (NAB) is seeking entries to address the Challenge prompt:

 AGREEMENT: In order to participate in the Challenge, the individual or organization wishing to participate (“You,” whether or not capitalized, or “Participant”) must agree to these Rules.
 Therefore, please read these Rules prior to entering.
 Your entering constitutes agreement to these Rules.
 These Rules form a binding legal agreement between you and NAB with respect to the Challenge.
 This Agreement governs, among other things, any materials, information, works of authorship, software code, algorithms, designs, audiovisual works, visual assets, video, voice-overs, diagrams, tools, data, and deliverables that a Participant submits or provides to NAB, or that a winning Participant agrees or proposes to create or develop, with respect to the Challenge, whether in connection with the submission or the development phase (as described in the “Submissions” paragraph and subsequent paragraphs below) (“Submissions”).

 If an idea Submission is made on behalf of a group of individuals, a company, or any other type of organization (a “Team”), the person making the Submission on behalf of the Team (the “Captain”) must: (a) disclose as part of the initial Submission the name of the company or organization, if any, and the names of all individuals participating in the Submission (“Team Members”); (b) certify that the Captain has the right to act on behalf of the Team (be it an entity or a group of individuals) and all Team Members; (c) agree to these Rules on behalf of the Team and all Team Members, and (d) be a legal resident or citizen of the United States or hold a lawfully issued student visa, work permit, or other documentation entitling the Captain to work or receive compensation for work in the United States.

-Submission Form Requirements
+Submission Form Requirements:

-- Contact information
+1. Contact information